Freestyle MetalX

-Freestyle MetalX is an extreme sports video game developed by British developer Deibus Studios and released in 2003 by Midway Games for PlayStation 2, GameCube and Xbox.
+Freestyle MetalX is an extreme sports video game developed by British developer Deibus Studios and released in 2003 by Midway for PlayStation 2, GameCube and Xbox.
 It is a 3D motorcycle stunt game that rewards the player for pulling off difficult moves.

 The game's soundtrack to the game consists of hard rock and metal music, including bands such as Megadeth, Mötley Crüe, Motörhead, and Grade 8.

 Reception

 The game received "average" reviews on all platforms according to the review aggregation website Metacritic.